Seventy-four (ship): First 74-gun designs

 The first 74-gun ships were constructed by the French as they rebuilt their navy during the early years of the reign of Louis XV.
 The new ship type was a very large two-decker big enough to carry the largest common type of gun (36-pounders) on the lower gun deck, something only three-deckers had done earlier.
 This great firepower was combined with very good sailing qualities compared to both the taller three-deckers and the shorter old-style 70-gun two-deckers, making the 74 the perfect combination of the two.
 A disadvantage of the 74 was that it was relatively expensive to build and man compared to the older type of two-decker.

-The 74-gun ship carried 28 (24-pounders- to 36-pounders) on the lower gun deck, 28–30 (18- to 24-pounders) on the upper gun deck, and 14–18 (6- to 12-pounders) on the upper works.
+The 74-gun ship carried 28 (24-36-pounder) long guns on the lower gun deck, 28–30 (18-24-pounders) on the upper gun deck, and 14–18 (6-12-pounders) on the upper works.
 Crew size was around 500 to 750 men depending on design, circumstances and nationality, with British ships tending to have smaller crews than other navies.
-The French had large and small seventy-fours, called "grand modèle" and "petite modèle", the waterline length of a "grand modèle" seventy-four could be up to 182 feet.
+The French had large and small seventy-fours, called "grand modèle" and "petit modèle", the waterline length of a "grand modèle" seventy-four could be up to 182 feet.
 This was copied by the Royal Navy in about two dozen such ships of its own, such as HMS Colossus where they were known as Large, while the other seventy-fours built to be between 166–171 ft were known as Common.

-Given the construction techniques of the day, the seventy-four approached the limits of what was possible.
-Such long hulls made from wood had a tendency to flex and sag over time.
-Increased maintenance could counter this to some extent, but this was of course costly.
-This limited the success of the even bigger two-deck 80-gun ships that were built in small numbers after the seventy-four had been introduced.
-Three-deckers did not have the same problem due to their additional deck giving more rigidity.

-The significance of the 74s however is hard to overstate, as shown by a summary of the ships of the line for all nations that were in commission at any time during the Revolutionary/Napoleonic Wars period.
+The significance of the 74s is hard to overstate, as shown by a summary of the ships of the line for all nations that were in commission at any time during the Revolutionary/Napoleonic Wars period.